 Whether the secure link between the announcing UE and monitoring UE can be established or has been established, e.g. whether the Intermediate Relay1 can successfully establish the link with the UE-to-network Relay by reusing the link establishment procedure defined in TS 33.503 [5] when there is no connection.

-Editor’s Note: The need for Intermediate Relay to establish a link whenever an announcement is received is FFS and is to be aligned with SA2.

 If the above principles are met, the Intermediate Relay1 broadcasts the announcement message, which is protected by the discovery security materials associated with the RSC and its HPLMN ID.

 The Intermediate Relay2 verifies the announcement message and determines whether to forward it as step #2.
 If there is no connection between the Intermediate Relay2 and Intermediate Relay1, the Intermediate Relay2 initiates the link establishment procedure as defined in TS 33.503 [5].